djohnkirby/earthcalc/site/index.md

-# Earth Curve Calculator
+# How Far Away Can You See It?

+This is a fork of the earthcalc calculator:

+[available on GitHub.com][source-code]

+[source-code]: https://github.com/dizzib/earthcalc

+The original earthcalc calculator answers an interesting question

-This app calculates how much a distant object is obscured by the earth's curvature, and makes the following assumptions:
+How much of a distant object is obscured by the curvature of the Earth?

+This calculator solves a related, but slightly different question, what is the maximum distance from which you can see the top of a tall object?

+This can also be run in reverse as a "how far away can I see from the top of...." calculator, just set your height to 0.
+(This is effectively isomorphic to a "distance to horizon" calculator in this case.)

+The following assumptions are still made.
 * the earth is a convex sphere of radius 6371 kilometres
 * light travels in straight lines

-The source code and calculation method are [available on GitHub.com][source-code]

-[source-code]: https://github.com/dizzib/earthcalc